 Plantar fasciitis is one of the most common types of heel pain.
 It’s caused by an inflammation of the connective tissue, or plantar fascia, that stretches from the base of the toes, across the arch of the foot, to the point where it inserts into the heel bone.
 Overpronation is the most common cause of plantar fasciitis.
 As the foot rolls inward excessively when walking, it flattens the foot, lengthens the arch, and puts added tension on the plantar fascia.
 Over time, this causes inflammation.

 Here at The Foot & Ankle Center, we have a 95 percent success rate in treating plantar fasciitis with non-surgical methods.
 We've had good success treating heel pain with our custom designed treatment protocol.
 It involves a combination of flexibility exercises, physical therapy, special splints to reduce stress to the inflamed ligament and anti-inflammatory medications.
-We can also offer you advanced MLS laser therapy, shockwave therapy (think of this as "lithotripsy" of the foot), platelet-rich plasma injection (also known as PRP) and regenerative medicine therapy (sometimes referred to as stem cell injections).
+We can also offer you advanced MLS laser therapy and shockwave therapy (think of this as "lithotripsy" of the foot).
 We can fit you with a foot orthotic that slips in your shoe to keep your foot in proper alignment.
 We even modify our own custom orthotics right here in our clinic to ensure the highest quality and a proper fit.

 While some cases may call for surgery, chances are we can treat your heel pain successfully without surgery.
 If you're suffering from heel pain, please get in touch!
 Just give us a call, or use the form at the bottom of this page to request an appointment.

 Please note that your appointment is not final until our scheduling coordinator has contacted you to confirm your appointment.
 If you need to cancel an appointment, or will be delayed, please call us as soon as possible at 804-320-FOOT (3668).